 - Hands-on service: Awning provides a great customer experience, marketplaces don’t have resources dedicated to customer experience and are self-service platforms.

 Advantages of working with a real estate investment marketplace over Awning include:

 - More exclusive inventory: Real estate investment marketplaces have more unique inventory investors can’t find anywhere else, Awning curates a short-list from publicly available inventory and some off-market deals.

 Awning handles the finding, valuation, offer, due diligence, and closing with key input from the investor.

-An Awning advisor can introduce and coordinate a property manager that will handle leasing an investment and property management.
+An Awning agent can introduce and coordinate a property manager that will handle leasing an investment and property management.